Lyta: YBNL exit

 Reports about Lyta's exit from YBNL surfaced after Olamide unfollowed him on Instagram.
 In May 2019, Lyta confirmed his exit from YNBL Nation on Naijaloaded TV.
 He said although he was paid between 50,000 and 80,000 for shows, he never had a written contract with the label.
 Olamide issued a statement to Guardian Life, saying YBNL has a promotion calendar that Lyta refused to follow.

 New record label

 In 2020, Lyta was signed to Marlian Records owned by Naira Marley.
 He also released his first single under the label titled "Hold me Down(Omo Gidi)".
-The video to "Hold Me Down", which was inspired by Kpop Korean boy band GOT7 and BTS, was directed by TG Omori.
+The video to "Hold Me Down", which was inspired by Kpop boy bands GOT7 and BTS, was directed by TG Omori.
 The video is an exact replica of GOT7's "Just Right" music video.
 However, Lyta did not ask for permission and K-pop fans were furious about the exact copy of the video.
 Lyta said, "I am not signed with Marlian records.
 Naira Marley is just showing me love."